This post contains affiliate links. Read my disclosure policy here.

 They are perfect for a sit-down breakfast with your family and go wonderfully with tofu scramble, vegan bacon, and fresh orange juice.
 But they are also great for busy mornings.
 Just pop them in the toaster for a few minutes and breakfast is served!

 This will be your favorite, go-to recipe that's easy, fool-proof, and so delicious.
-Your whole family will love them!
+Your whole family will love them and when fall comes around, they can all enjoy these vegan pumpkin waffles!

-- Apple Cider Vinegar - This will curdle and slightly thicken the soy milk, creating a vegan buttermilk.
-If you don't have it, you can also use fresh lemon juice.
+- Apple Cider Vinegar - You can also use fresh lemon juice.

 - Neutral-Flavored Oil - I used avocado oil, but you can use any neutral oil you like such as canola, sunflower, grapeseed oil, or light-tasting olive oil.